Motivational interviewing is an excellent tool to help motivate your clients to achieve their goals.

-Consider this a practical primer to kickstart your use of MI principles in clinical practice, work, or everyday life.
+Consider this a practical primer to kickstart your use of Motivational Interviewing principles in clinical practice, work, or everyday life.
 This related article – Motivational Interviewing Theory – is a comprehensive introduction to MI.

 Before you continue, we thought you might like to download our three Goal Achievement Exercises for free.
 These detailed, science-based exercises will help you or your clients create actionable goals and master techniques to create lasting behavior change.

 This Article Contains: